nestybox/sysbox-ee/docs/user-guide/security.md

 **Recommendation**:

-If your kernel has the `shiftfs` module (run `lsmod | grep shiftfs`), Auto userns ID mapping is preferred.
-Otherwise, you must use Directed userns ID mapping (e.g., by configuring Docker with userns-remap).
+If your kernel has the `shiftfs` module (confirm by running `lsmod | grep shiftfs`), then Auto Userns ID Mapping is preferred.
+Otherwise, you must use Directed Iserns ID Mapping (e.g., by configuring Docker with userns-remap).

 ### Directed userns ID mapping